mark-watson/PythonAIBook/manuscript/Python_Development_Environment.md

 I like VSCode when I am working on a large Python project that has many source files scattered over many directories and subdirectories because I find navigation and code browsing is fast and easy.

 I prefer Emacs with **python-mode** for most of my work that consists of smaller projects where all code is in either a single or just a few source files.
 For larger projects I sometimes use Emacs with *treemacs* for rapid navigation between files.
-I especially like the interactive coding style with Emacs and **emacs-mode** because it is simple to load an entire file, re-load a changed function definition, etc. and work interactively in the provided REPL.
+I especially like the interactive coding style with Emacs and **emacs-mode** because it is simple to load an entire file, re-load a changed function definition, etc., and work interactively in the provided REPL.

 I sometimes use the PyCharm IDE.
 PyCharm also has excellent rapid code navigation support and is generally full featured.
 Until about a year ago I used PyCharm for most of my development work but lately I have gone back to using Emacs and **python-mode** as my main daily driver.